tajpouria/docker-and-kubernetes-cheat-sheet/README.md

 - Delete an object

+1.  delete by config file
     > kubectl delete -f \<path to the file that used to create that object \>
         e.g delete the client-pod
     > kubectl delete client-pod.yml
+2.  delete by object type
+    > kubectl delete deployment client-deployment

+- Get Pod logs

+> kubectl logs \<Pod name\>

+- get all the different options that k8s has to create a persistent volume

+> kubectl get storageclass

 #### After applying Pod and nodePort configuration the node is available on NODE_IP:nodePort: